Grills logo.Grills

 The BioLite Firepit+ with griddle accessory attac.

-Breakfast is a breeze with the 130 square-inch cast iron griddle in place atop your FirePit+!
+I found breakfast a breeze with the 130 square-inch cast iron griddle in place atop the FirePit+!

 It fits snugly in place, and the raised edges prevent spills and runaway sausages.
 At almost 9 pounds, this is a serious griddle.